 If desired, you may also substitute the drip glaze pot with a Terracotta Pot Cutie—both pot patterns are compatible with all of our Plant Cuties and Flower Cuties!

-The drip glaze pot pattern, however, has a wider base than the Terracotta Pot and is a great option for making your projects less prone to being top-heavy.
+Conversely, the drip glaze pot pattern, as seen above, is more challenging but also has a wider base than the terracotta pot and makes your projects less prone to being top-heavy.

 Choose whichever pattern works best for you!